PSGui/ChessGame/README.md

 # ChessGame

-Chess application in C++ using SFML.
-It renders the initial position on an 8 × 8 board and records piece selection through mouse clicks.
+Chess application in C++ using SFML

 ![Initial board displayed by ChessGame](docs/chess.png)